ubco-mds-2021-labs/dashboard1-group-b/README.md

 ## How to get started with this dashboard

-The dashboard currently is dynamic towards selection of the range of date in which users are interested.
-The user can either select an entire month as a range for changing the display of the plots or extent their view by selecting more than one month duration.
-As soon as you select a range all the plots will simultaneously modify.
-You can have a summarized view of the total appliances energy consumed during a particular day of the week for the selected date range in the form of bar chart Watts/hour by the house.
-Adjancent to it is a pie chart which is explicit towards demonstrating the proportional comparision of the filtered selection.
-In addition to this, the view would also look at the monthwise energy consumption in the house.
-Furthermore, we have a drop down menu for selecting a room around which the user is willing to extract details.
-The selection based on this dropdown would change the plot displaying the trend of temperature and humidity.
+The dashboard offers dynamic date range selection, allowing you to input dates according to your interest.
+Date range selections can go from a single day to span an entire month or even several months.
+Each date range selection simultaneously updates all plots; there are six plots in total.

+For the total energy consuption of all appliance, you can view the bar chart within the dashboard.
+This displays Watts/hour for the house according to your date range selection.
+Adjancent to the bar chart is a pie chart, which demonstrates a proportional comparision of the filtered selection.

+For a month-wise comparison of energy consumption by appliance and light, you can view the area chart labeled "Energy Used in House".

+If you are interested in knowing about room temperature and humidity, there is a drop-down menu selection that allows you to do this.
+This selection updates the line chart labeled "Temperature and Humidity Trend".
 The plot displaying the percentage of humdity v/s the temperature outside (in Celsius) is also dynamic based on these selections.

 ## Acknowledgements and references